 How it happens: When disasters strike, most property owners will file claims with their insurance companies for the damage incurred.
 Some individuals or organizations see this as an opportunity to file claims that are either inflated or completely fabricated in order to profit.
 Some fraudsters even intentionally damage property after a disaster in order to receive a higher payout.

 How to avoid it: Anti-fraud professionals in the insurance industry should pay close attention to claims filed after major disasters to look for any discrepancies or red flags.
 If a small 200 sq. ft. clothing boutique is filing a claim for $2 million worth of floor display supplies, it’s unlikely they could have had enough space to necessitate that amount of materials.
 Even though stress may be high at this time, claimants should be able to provide some sort proof of purchase or use of the property they are seeking damages for.

-For more information on mitigating disaster fraud, or to talk to experts on disaster fraud for media pieces, contact Sarah Hofmann, public information officer, at
+For more information on mitigating disaster fraud, or to talk to experts on disaster fraud for media pieces, contact Sarah Thompson, public information officer, at

 The National Center for Disaster Fraud

 1 (800) 323-8603